re#encounter

 music to stir and lift the spirits

-re#encounter brings some of Brussels’ most soulful voices together around a trance-driven exploration of gnawa music and its global connections.
+re#encounter brings some of Brussels’ most soulful voices together around a trance-driven exploration of afro-diasporic music and its global connections:

 cumbia shamanka Paula León (Indios Beta, AMAWA),